Quantum Relational Hoare Logic with Expectations: qRHL with expectations

 Thus, a subspace such as $C$ can be seen as a predicate describing the relationship of $\rho_1,\rho_2$.
 The states $\rho_1,\rho_2$ satisfy $C$ iff there is a coupling with support in $C$.
-This idea leads to the following tentative definition of qRHL: \begin{definition}[qRHL, tentative, without expectations] For subspaces $A$, $B$ (i.e., spaces of quantum memories over $\XXall_1\XXall_2$), $\rhl A\bc\bd B$ holds iff for any $\rho_1,\rho_2$ that have a coupling with support in $A$, the final states $\denot\bc(\rho_1),\denot{\bd}(\rho_2)$ have a coupling with support in $B$. \end{definition} However, it was noticed in \cite{qrhl} that the definition becomes easier to handle if we impose another condition on the couplings.
+This idea leads to the following tentative definition of qRHL: \begin{definition}[qRHL, tentative, without expectations] For subspaces $A$, $B$ (i.e., spaces of quantum memories over $\XXall_1\XXall_2$), $\rhlinformal A\bc\bd B$ holds iff for any $\rho_1,\rho_2$ that have a coupling with support in $A$, the final states $\denot\bc(\rho_1),\denot{\bd}(\rho_2)$ have a coupling with support in $B$. \end{definition} However, it was noticed in \cite{qrhl} that the definition becomes easier to handle if we impose another condition on the couplings.
 Namely, the coupling should be separable, i.e., there should be no entanglement between the two systems corresponding to $\rho_1,\rho_2$.
 That is, the definition of qRHL used in \cite{qrhl} is \autoref{def:qrhl.tent} with ``coupling'' replaced by ``separable coupling''.
 We will also adopt the separability condition in our definition of expectation-qRHL.\footnote{ \cite{qrhl} was not able to prove the \textsc{Frame} rule without adding this separability condition.
-Our reasons for adopting the separability condition are slightly different: we do not have a \textsc{Frame} rule anyway, but even for elementary rules such as \rulerefx{If1}, it is unclear how to prove them without the separability condition.
-Technically, the reason why we adopt this condition is that it allows us to prove the useful \autoref{lemma:qrhl.pure} below which states that without loss of generality, the initial states of the programs $\bc,\bd$ are pure states.
-In contrast, \cite{quantum-strassen} studies couplings without the separability condition and suggests to build a relational Hoare logic based on this definition but it is an open problem how to derive a suitable set of rules for the resulting logic.}
+Our reasons for adopting the separability condition are slightly different: we do not have a \textsc{Frame} rule anyway, but for other elementary rules such as the rule \textsc{Equal} in \cite{qrhl} with quantum expectations and quantum variables, it is unclear how to prove them without the separability condition.}